Fact checked

 Final Thoughts

+We understand you’re looking to help your child with more than just math aptitude but excellence and confidence as well.
 With so many math tutoring services available, knowing which one will best benefit your child can be challenging.
-But with high-quality tutors, personalized lesson plans, and a careful matching system, among other things, Learner meets all the key criteria of an outstanding tutoring company.
+But with high-quality tutors, private and personalized lessons, and a customized matching system, Learner meets all the key criteria of an outstanding tutoring company.

-As a bonus, Learner offers virtual math lessons.
+As an added benefit, Learner offers virtual math lessons.
 Not only is online tutoring more convenient and affordable than in-person tutoring, but it also allows students to connect with expert instructors from all over the world from the comfort of their own homes.
+Just take the short quiz, match with an online tutor, and start making a difference in your child’s math journey today.

 Ready to Match with an Online Math Tutor?
 Take the Quiz